-- B. Make this management plan with its natural resource inventory available to educators at the Oak Bluffs school. - C. Keep copies of this management plan at the land bank office and send a copy to the Oak Bluffs library for public use.
+- A. Install a sign-station at the trailhead and at the drop-off for posting information about the plants, animals, and natural processes occurring on the property. - B. Make this management plan with its natural resource inventory available to educators at the Oak Bluffs school. - C. Keep copies of this management plan at the land bank office and send a copy to the Oak Bluffs library for public use.

-E. Land Administration
+Land Administration

-Goal: Oversee and police the land on a regular basis in order to systematically protect natural resources.
+GOAL: Oversee and police the land on a regular basis in order to systematically protect natural resources.